DolbyLaboratories/frame337/ReadMe.txt

-Frame337 v2.0.0
+Frame337 v2.1.0
 ===============

 Introduction
 ------------

 The purpose of this command line tool is to support the conversion of an elementary stream file into a format that can be placed directly onto an AES3 transport.
-This tool supports AC-3 (Dolby Digital), E-AC-3 (Dolby Digital Plus) and Dolby E.

-AES3 is a professional audio streaming format which was originally designed to carry linear PCM audio for professional applications.
+AES3 is a professional audio streaming format which was orginally designed to carry linear PCM audio for professional applications.
 The SMPTE 337 suite of standards (337,338,339, & 340) extended that functionality to support the carriage of encoded audio.
 Various codecs are supported and a different data type number is associated with each one.
 These are defined in SMPTE 338.
-Audio codecs typically support a raw file format which is typically used by file based encoders and decoders.
-These are called elementary stream files.
-Elementary stream files containing AC-3 (Dolby Digital) use the '.ac3' extension whereas E-AC-3 (Dolby Digital Plus) uses 'ec3' and Dolby E uses '.dde'.
 It is possible to take an elementary stream file containing raw encoded audio information and play out of a PC equipped with a digital professional sound card and software.
 To achieve this, the raw elementary stream file first needs to be transformed into a format that a regular audio player can deal with.
 This most common format is Microsoft RIFF 'wav' files although raw PCM is also sometime used.
-The frame337 tool provided here performs the transformation from elementary stream file to 'wav' file format as well as in the reverse direction.
+The frame227 provided here performs the transformation from elementary stream file to 'wav' file format as well as in the reverse direction.
+This tool supports AC-3 (Dolby Digital), E-AC-3 (Dolby Digital Plus), AC-4, and Dolby E.

 Building
 --------